cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 title: Deploying Micro BOSH
 ---

 Installation of BOSH is done using micro BOSH, which is a single VM that includes all of the BOSH components.
-See [How Bosh Works](/bosh/how-bosh-works.html) for more information.
+See [BOSH Components](/bosh/bosh-components.html) for more information.

 If you want to play around with BOSH, or create a simple development setup, you can install micro BOSH using the BOSH Deployer.
 If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install micro BOSH, and then use it as a means to deploy the final distributed system on multiple VMs.